Spay and Neuter

 Spaying or neutering your pet is very important to avoid overpopulation and is proven to allow our pets to live longer lives.
 Females do not go into heat and males are less likely to wander or be aggressive.

-At the Sylvan Lake Veterinary Clinic our dog and cat spays and dog neuters include: intravenous fluids, pain medication during the surgery and 3 additional days of pain medication to go home, an overnight stay and a tattoo for cats.
+At the Sylvan Lake Veterinary Clinic our dog and cat spays and dog neuters include: intravenous fluids, pain medication during the surgery and 3 additional days of pain medication to go home, an overnight stay and an optional tattoo for cats.